erhardsc/wp-init/README.md

 - Updates MAMP Apache httpd-vhosts.conf file with a new Virtual host
 - Updates your system /etc/hosts file

-This script is intended for developers using MAMP
+This script is intended for developers using MAMP or Vagrant

-# Setup
+# Setup - MAMP

 This script assumes you already have WP-CLI installed https://wp-cli.org/